th2-net/th2-data-services/README.md

-from collections import Generator from typing import Tuple, List, Optional from datetime import datetime from th2_data_services.utils.converters import DatetimeConverter, DatetimeStringConverter, ProtobufTimestampConverter
+from collections import Generator from typing import Tuple, List, Optional from datetime import datetime from th2.data_services.utils.converters import DatetimeConverter, DatetimeStringConverter, ProtobufTimestampConverter

-from th2_data_services import Data
+from th2.data_services import Data

 # [0] Lib configuration
 # [0.1] Interactive or Script mode
 # If you use the lib in interactive mode (jupyter, ipython) it's recommended to set the special
 # global parameter to True.
 It'll keep cache files if something went wrong.
-import th2_data_services
+from th2.data_services.config import options

-th2_data_services.INTERACTIVE_MODE = True
+options.INTERACTIVE_MODE = True

 # Some example data
 events = Data([